 Tell your story, your way

 I wrote a post about a fabulous men’s grooming brand that had lost its voice.
 My plea is for brands to always have their own voice, and use it.
 Don’t go polite and “business” like if that’s not who you are.
 Tell it how it is from your perspective.

 People buy from people, so let people get to understand you.
 Don’t be beige.
-Don’t expect everyone to like you.
-Don’t worry about the ones who don’t.
+Do not expect everyone to like you.
+Stop worrying about the ones who don’t.